intelligence38000/android-docs/src/pages/maps/overview/gestures.md

 />
 }}

-In order to react to the user's input, you can register several different listeners that will be notified whenever a user interacts with a Mapbox map.
+To react to the user's input, you can register several different listeners that will be notified whenever a user interacts with a Mapbox map.

 `OnMapClickListener`: